How To Train For A Half Marathon: 9 Expert Tips For A Successful Race

 Experienced runners who have been running for several years but who have only run one or two half marathons, or beginners who have only run one half marathon, can expect to make much more significant improvements between two subsequent races, provided their training cycle goes well, and they run a smart race.

-You can make much bigger improvements in fitness when you are just starting out, and because the half marathon is such a long race, there is a fair amount of strategy and pacing involved in having a successful race.
+You can make much bigger improvements in fitness when you are just starting out, and because the half marathon is such a long race, there is a fair amount of strategy and pacing involved in having a successful run.
 Some of this boils down to experience.

 A notebook that says SMART goal setting and lightbulbs.